payam-zahedi/payam-zahedi/README.md

 - 💬 Ask me anything about flutter and dart
 - 🌏 You can find me in social that is mentioned in top
 - 📨 Or for fast way just send me a Mail in pzahedi1995@gmail.com
-- 😄 I love DogeCoin, so if you interested about my works you can make me happy with doge
-    * `DCpwaPUijwdvDvJN3VNbrqGMRiZ2ZtFEVK`
 - ⚡ Fun fact: I Love 🏀Basketball, :electron:Quantom, 🚀Space and 🎮Dota 2

 ### Persian Flutter Community